jakerbeck/kubernetes-oauth2-helm-app/README.md

 # kubernetes-oauth2-helm-app
 A simple application Helm Chart example of an appliction that is secured using Github.
+Based on the oauth2-proxy proeject.

 # Usage
 Clone the repository: